 To make the crust: Place the flour and sugar into the bowl of a food processor fitted with a metal blade.
 Process for 10 seconds.
-Cut the margarine into pieces and add to the bowl.
+Cut the margarine or butter into pieces and add to the bowl.
 Process or use your hands to mix for another 10 seconds.
 Add the vanilla and egg yolk and then process or mix until the dough just comes together.

 Divide the dough in half, making one piece a little bigger.
 Wrap both pieces in plastic; flatten and place the smaller one in the freezer.
 Take the larger piece and break it into pieces and scatter over the parchment.
 Press the pieces into the pan as evenly as you can.
 Place in the oven and bake for 15 minutes.
 Remove from the oven and let cool for 15 minutes.